run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/initial-settings/access-settings/user/users.md

-title: Register user
+title: Registering user
 Description: This feature provides a variety of actions, such as including, changing, and deleting an user.
-# Register user
+# Registering user

-In order for the employee to be able to access the system, it's necessary to create an user.
+In order for the employee to access the system, it's necessary to create a user.
+By registering it, it's possible that user's data (login and password) are sent to the email of employee.
+To do this, set parameter 455 indicating the email template (ID) created for this purpose.
+The email template should contain the keys ${LOGIN} and $ {NEWPASSWORD}.
-The system will send an email with the login and password of the new user that was created by Citsmart.

 This feature provides a variety of actions, such as including, changing, and deleting an user.